 Above Ground Storage Tank Inspections

-The Falcon S Series uses similar technology to our Mag Wave system, in that it brings Eddy Current accuracy to ferrous plates.
-The highly sensitive nature of eddy current allows the scanner to detect and size top side and bottom side pitting, and localized wall loss.
+- The Falcon S Series uses similar technology to our Mag Wave system, in that it brings Eddy Current accuracy to ferrous plates.
+The highly sensitive nature of eddy current allows the scanner to detect and size top side/bottom side pitting, and localized wall loss.
 Additionally, The Falcon S Series can detect cracks.
 One other exciting feature is the ability of the Falcon S Series to scan through non-metallic coatings of up to 0.5 in.
 (12mm)

-TesTex also offers a smaller Falcon JR and Falcon S hand scanner based off of their respected technologies to inspect inaccessible areas on the floor around items like support legs, sumps, buckled annular plates.
+- TesTex also offers a smaller Falcon JR and Falcon S hand scanner, based off of their respected technologies, to inspect inaccessible areas on the floor around items like support legs, sumps and buckled annular plates or under heating coils.

-The Hawkeye is used to scan welds and detects surface and sub-surface cracks.
+- The Triton BFET is used to scan welds and detect surface and sub-surface cracks.
 TesTex also offers magnetic particle inspections and vacuum box testing as alternatives.

 The results are presented in a detailed inspection report, and our inspections can include: